isteps-sps-lab/bf-fams/docs/architecture.md

 The *models* component exposes a REST API to access the data model shared among all the components involved in the C-HRI scenario.
 The API is accessed by the *fams* component to fetch information about workers and other factory elements.

-!!! important

-    This image is available in a private Docker registry hosted at GitLab.
-    Please ask HOLONIX to get access to this image.

 ### models-db
 The *models-db* component runs an official MySql docker image (v5.7).